leontoeides/indicium/README.md

 it does not scale indefinitely or to Facebook or Google size.
-Even in such an environment, it would still be a convenient way of searching enumerations & static lists (such as currencies, languages, countries, etc.) It's also great for applications where there is an anticipated scale limit, i.e. list of company assets, list of users in a corporate intranet, etc.
+Even in such an environment, it would still be a convenient way of searching enumerations & static lists (such as currencies, languages, countries, etc.) It's also great for applications where there is an anticipated scale limit, i.e. searching a list of company assets, list of users in a corporate intranet, etc.

 # Quick Start Guide